This is yet the best unplanned trip for me. The evening before our scheduled flight came my biggest surprise—my passport

-The morning after, my friend Dorothy was still fast asleep around 8:30AM and I was already hungry, so I decided to ask around where to eat and they pointed Sinanglao eatery.
+The morning after, my friend Dorothy was still fast asleep almost 9AM and I was already hungry, so I decided to ask around where to eat and they pointed Sinanglao eatery.
 They serve the Ilocano spicy hot soup which consist of innards of cow.
 I thought they also offer lean meat and more in their menu but they only serve Sinanglao so I tried it.

 The tricycle driver, Michael, who took me there offered a tour around Vigan for P100/hr instead of the regular rate of P150/hr and he gave his contact number.